Knees. Starkly aware of my knees all night. Not happy at all. And therefore not much sleep.

 2 x bread roll

-Almost pitch dark, but a suggestion of morning to the north west.
+Almost pitch dark, but a suggestion of morning to the north east.
 The hotel was on the edge of another national park, and so straight away I was rolling along wide, empty roads free of markings, and through first light there was a long, gentle climb across an open terrain of heath and gorse.
 Deer standing motionless in the mist, then back into deep woods where it was still night.

 A banana lying randomly in the middle of the bike path - dropped by another rider ahead?
 Flat farmland and orderly towns along the German border.
 Just before 9am, and with 100km under my belt for the day, I stopped for breakfast.
 I was still carrying plenty of food, so I didn't need a supermarket just yet.
 So when I came across an invitingly positioned picnic table outside Emmen, I laid out my spread and tucked in.
 For just a moment, it felt like I was out there completely alone doing some gentle touring.